 In 1 January 2012, a new Student Services and Amenities Fee was introduced for students at all Australian universities, including USC.
 This fee is a result of the Federal Government passing the Student Services and Amenities Fee Legislation on 11 October 2011.

-This legislation allows all universities to charge students a Student Services and Amenities Fee (SSAF), up to a maximum of A$290 in 2016.
+This legislation allows all universities to charge students a Student Services and Amenities Fee (SSAF), up to a maximum of A$290 in 2016, and in 2017 up to a maximum of A$294.
 This amount is indexed annually.

 How will the funds raised from SSAF be spent?